ziaulkadri/YourPlaces/README.md

 # YourPlaces

-A web app where users can share places (with image and location) with other users
+A web app where users can share places (with image and location) with other users used google map for the location

 Build using Mern Stack